sancovp/magic_book/README.md

-# magic_book
+# 🔮‍🔮‍🔮 Welcome to: `magic_book` 🔮‍🔮‍🔮
-Magic Book for Language Agents
+Code for a Magic Book Enabling Language Agents to Build Their Own Brains

 System Overview